MicrosoftDocs/azure-dev-docs/articles/mobile-apps/notification-hubs-backend-service-react-native.md

 ## Next steps

-You should now have a basic Xamarin.Forms app connected to a notification hub via a backend service and can send and receive notifications.
+You should now have a basic React Native app connected to a notification hub via a backend service and can send and receive notifications.

 [!INCLUDE [Next steps](includes/notification-hubs-backend-service-next-steps.md)]